hkakehashi/tfdemo-modules/README.md

+# Fastly - Terraform Demo<br>Example Repository for Terraform Modules

+This repo includes:

-# Example Terraform module for Fastly
+- Terraform module for deploying Fastly services

-Example Terraform modules that creates a Fastly service, issues and deploys a certificate, and adds DNS records to point traffic to Fastly.
-Once the changes are completed successfully, the Fastly service will be ready to process requests over HTTPS.
+- Terraform module for deploying certificates and adding DNS records to point traffic to Fastly
+- GitHub Actions workflows for testing the modules

-In this example, we assume that the DNS records are added to Route 53.
+The example module adds DNS records to Route 53.

 ## Usage in a local environment